Don’t replace your tired deck, rescue it by following five steps to deck revival.

 Give the deck a good once over with a broom then follow up with a clean.

-To remove grease and grime use the biodegradable cleaner CUTEK® Quickclean.
+To remove grease and grime use powerful outdoor cleaner CUTEK® Quickclean.
 A deep clean may also be necessary in preparation for oiling.
 CUTEK® Restore is a professional grade wood restoration product that will remove stubborn stains and address oxidization to restore wood to look like new.

 Top tip: Visit cutek.com.au to identify the right cleaning solution for your project using the Project Planner.